Affiliate links on Android Authority may earn us a commission. Learn more.

 - You will know the setting is on when you see the small airplane icon next to your battery icon.

-- To disable Airplane Mode, simply repeat the above process and tap the icon again to turn it off.
+- To disable the function, simply repeat the above process and tap the icon again to turn it off.

 Only if the airline allows it on their flights.
 Many airlines are now introducing Wi-Fi services on their planes.
 If it is not allowed, then no, you would not be able to use it.